mainmatter/mainmatter.com/blog/_posts/2017-08-28-creating-web-components-with-glimmer.md

 ![Screenshot of Open Street Map View of First Pass on the Glimmer Map Component](/images/posts/2017-08-30-creating-web-components-with-glimmer/glimmer-map-screenshot.jpg)

 We also aim to make our map respond to user input.
 Specifically, we would like to be able to set the marker to different locations on the map using a property for the longitude (`lon`) and the latitude (`lat`) easily.
-To allow a re-render of the component on any changes to these properties, we can make use of the `@tracked` decorators:
+To allow any property changes to be reflected in the component's DOM, we can make use of the `@tracked` decorator:

 ```ts
 // src/ui/components/glimmer-map/component.ts